GNOME/gvfs/docs/documentation.md

 sandboxed mode, which starts its own D-Bus session bus and uses the binaries from the source tree.
 More advanced tests are available when executed as root.

-Distributors are encouraged to use and integrate this test suite into their infrastructure and report any oddities and problems upstream.
-We expect the test suite to improve over time.

-For more details, please contact [Martin Pitt](mailto:martin.pitt@ubuntu.com) as the test suite creator.

 # What's missing?

-* Describe `GDaemonFileInputStream` and `GDaemonFileOutputStream` in detail
 * Icon extensions
-* Describe `GVfsChannel` machinery

 # FAQ